ShauliTaragin/OOP_Ex3/README.md

 <!-- results -->
 ## Results

+#### For our enhanced comparison between java and python results please visit our wiki page for this project.

 These are our best Results.
 The computer which ran this program is a MacBook with 16GB ram , Macintosh startup disk , 8-core CPU (4 performance and 4 efficiency)
 :